Jupiter and Ganymede | NASA Goddard Space Flight Center

 The explorer will weigh almost 2 tons and carry nuclear reactor for its powering, in addition to about 100-kilograms of scientific payload to be provided by the various space agencies, who are respectively responsible for conducting each of the eleven researches, which are planned to take place within the JUICE Scientific Mission.
 This scientific payload includes cameras, spectrometers (an apparatus that produces a spectrum for measuring wavelength), radar, altimeter, and various types of detectors.

-The Israeli contribution to the scientific payload is an Ultra Stable Quartz Oscillator (USO) that exhibits outstanding short term stability of parts per 1013 for averaging times of 1s to 1000s, which together with a one-way space to ground radio link in X and Ka band, to be provided by ASI, will provide for investigating the structure of the neutral atmospheres and ionospheres of Jupiter and its moons as part of the 3GM research. which will be carried out by ASI.
+The Israeli contribution to the scientific payload is an Ultra Stable Quartz Oscillator (USO) that exhibits outstanding short term stability of parts per 1013 for averaging times of 1s to 1000s, which together with a one-way space to ground radio link in X and Ka band, to be provided by ASI, will provide for investigating the structure of the neutral atmospheres and ionospheres of Jupiter and its moons as part of the radio science experiment (3GM research), which will be carried out by ASI.

 Accubeat Ltd. An Israeli company who is specialized in the field of atomic clocks is developing the USO.
 A team of Israeli researchers headed by Dr. Kaspi from the Weizmann Scientific Institute joined the Italian Scientific Team headed by prof. Luciano Ies.
 The Israeli researchers will assist in planning the orbits along which the explorer will surround the planet and its three moons such that the occultation experiments will be televised.
 Moreover they will take part in planning these measurements, and will be exposed to the results of these measurements before they will become public.